1. Three Ideal Options to Apply for a U.S. Green Card

 Further, a NIW application must clearly demonstrate that the alien applicant's past record would project the alien's future benefits to the U.S. national interest.
 Recommendation Letters testifying to the alien's unique skill, experience, knowledge, or expertise will be examined by the USCIS and the credentials of the individuals who write such letters will be reviewed to determine whether they are qualified to make such evaluations.

 Evidence must be submitted to support a Form I-140 petition for EB2 National Interest Waiver.
-Unlike the requirement for EB1 Outstanding Professor or Researcher Petition, in which an alien applicant must demonstrate that the alien is recognized internationally as outstanding in the academic field, or the the requirement for EB1 Extraordinary Ability, in which an alien applicant must have garnered "sustained national or international acclaim in the field of endeavor", the applicant for NIW is only required to be in an area of substantial intrinsic merit, and the applicant's work should benefit the U.S. national interest.
+Unlike the requirement for EB1 Outstanding Professor or Researcher Petition, in which an alien applicant must demonstrate that the alien is recognized internationally as outstanding in the academic field, or the the requirement for EB1 Extraordinary Ability, in which an alien applicant must have garnered "sustained national or international acclaim in the field of endeavor", the applicant for NIW is only required to be in an area of "substantial merit and national importance", and the applicant's work should benefit the U.S. national interest.

 6. The Advantages of Applying for National Interest Waiver